Creating and editing questions

 2. Add a question from within the pad

 It’s simple to load a question from the IDE view.
-Once you’re in the pad, click on the Questions button (1) and then Select A Question (2) if it’s not already selected.
-You can then search for a particular question using the search bar, filter by language, or view questions by Organization, My Content, or Example categories (3).
+Once you’re in the pad, click on the Questions button (1) and then find the question you want by scrolling down the list, using the search bar, or using the pre-built filters (2).

-Once you select the question, you can preview it on the right screen (4).
-Then click Add Question to add it to the pad (5).
+Once you select the question, you can preview it on the right screen (3).
+If you want to append that question to a language or question that you already have open, then select the Append question to current tab box.
+When you’re finished, click Add Question to add the question to the pad (5).

 Edit an existing question